On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Assumptions

-Assumption~\ref{ass:4}~\ref{ass:4.e} imposes a uniform control on the relative weight of each region $B_i$.
-For example, if the design density is uniform---such as when the design points form a grid of mesh size $\asymp n^{-1/d}$ over the $d$-dimensional simplex $\mathcal{S}_d$ and the regions $B_i$ are chosen to be the associated Voronoi cells (see Figure~\ref{fig:Voronoi} for the case $d = 2$)---then Assumption~\ref{ass:4}~\ref{ass:4.e} indicates that each region $B_i$ has asymptotic weight $1/n$, which is natural.
+Assumption~\ref{ass:4.e} is another technical requirement which imposes a uniform control on the relative weight of the sets $B_1, \dots, B_n$.
+For example, if the design density is uniform, then Assumption~\ref{ass:4.e} indicates that each set $B_i$ has asymptotic weight $1/n$, which is natural.
+This would be the case, for instance, when the design points form a grid of mesh size $\asymp n^{-1/d}$ over $\mathcal{S}_d$ and the sets $B_1, \dots, B_n$ are chosen to be the associated Voronoi cells; see Figure~\ref{fig:Voronoi} for the case $d = 2$.

-Note that if random design points are uniformly generated for every $n\in \N$, with each sequence fixed once it has been generated, and if each $B_i$ is taken to be the Voronoi cell of $\bb{x}_i$, then the asymptotic upper bound on the diameter of $B_i$ in Assumption~\ref{ass:4}~\ref{ass:4.d} would need to be relaxed by a logarithmic factor, as shown in Theorem~5.1 of \citet{MR3668473}; see also \citet{MR4123649} for a closely related analysis.
-In turn, this additional factor in Assumption~\ref{ass:4}~\ref{ass:4.d} would have an impact on the asymptotics of every result in Section~\ref{sec:main.results}.
+Note that if random design points are uniformly generated for every integer $n\in \N$, with each sequence fixed once it has been generated, and if for each integer $i\in [n]$, the set $B_i$ is taken to be the Voronoi cell of $\bb{x}_i$, then the asymptotic upper bound on the diameter of $B_i$ in Assumption~\ref{ass:4.d} would need to be relaxed by a logarithmic factor, as shown in \cite[Theorem~5.1]{MR3668473}; see also \cite{MR4123649} for a closely related analysis.
+In turn, this additional factor in Assumption~\ref{ass:4.d} would have an impact on the asymptotics of every result in Section~\ref{sec:main.results}.

-Assumption~\ref{ass:1} is very common in the nonparametric regression context; see, e.g., Chapter~3 of \citet{MR1383587}.
+Assumption~\ref{ass:1} is common in nonparametric regression contexts; see, e.g., \cite[Chapter~3]{MR1383587}.
 The requirement that the regression function $m$ is twice continuously differentiable is needed to apply a second-order Taylor expansion in the pointwise bias analysis in the proof of Proposition~\ref{prop:bias}.
-The assumption that both $f$ and $\sigma^2$ are Lipschitz continuous means that within each region $B_i$, the value of $f$ or $\sigma^2$ at any given point is equal to their value at the representative $\bb{x}_i$, up to an error asymptotically bounded by the distance from the point to $\bb{x}_i$.
-More generally, Assumption~\ref{ass:1} implies that differences of $f$ or $\sigma^2$ at two different points in $B_i$ are asymptotically bounded by the diameter of $B_i$.
-Hence, this assumption is often employed in the proofs in conjunction with Assumption~\ref{ass:4}~\ref{ass:4.d}.
+The assumption that both $f$ and $\sigma^2$ are Lipschitz continuous means that for each integer $i\in [n]$, the value of $f$ or $\sigma^2$ at any given point within each set $B_i$ is equal to its value at the representative $\bb{x}_i\in B_i$, up to an error asymptotically bounded by the distance from the point to $\bb{x}_i$.
+More generally, Assumption~\ref{ass:1} implies that for each integer $i\in [n]$, differences of $f$ or $\sigma^2$ at two different points in $B_i$ are asymptotically bounded by the diameter of $B_i$.
+Hence, this assumption is often employed in the proofs in conjunction with Assumption~\ref{ass:4.d}.